vandanal187/1/Time.md

 Methods which accept time, no argument (`undefined`) will be interpreted as "now" (i.e. the `audioContext.currentTime`).

-For example, Tone.MonoSynth's `triggerAttack` method will accept a time as the second argument, or if a time is ommitted, the it will default to "now".
+For example, Tone.MonoSynth's `triggerAttack` method will accept a time as the second argument, or if a value is ommitted, the it will default to "now".

 ```javascript
 synth.triggerAttack();//context.currentTime
 synth.triggerRelease("+4n"); //a quarter-note from now
 ```

+## Quantization

+Using the `@` symbol, a Time can be quantized relative to the the Transport's grid.
+The expression on the left of the `@` is quantized against the Time to the right of the symbol.

+* `"1.4 @ 4n"` = 1.5 if the BPM is 120
+* `"@1m"` = If the Transport is started, this will return the time of the next measure

+The expression can be placed between parenthesis and composed with other expressions.

+* `"(@1m) + 4n"` = the second beat of the next measure.